enel-gdh-educational/katacoda-scenarios/docker/part3/step1c.md

 ### Docker logout

-You can use this command if you want logging out from artifactory
+You can use this command if you want to log out from artifactory

 `docker logout artifactorydocker.springlab.enel.com`